Obtaining Pseudo-inverse Solutions With MINRES: Pseudo-inverse solutions in MINRES

-All of the above steps constitute the MINRES algorithm, adapted for complex-symmetric systems, which is given in \cref{alg:MINRES}.
-We note that although the bulk of \cref{alg:MINRES} is given for the Hermitian case, the particular modifications needed for complex symmetric settings are highlighted on the right column of \cref{alg:MINRES}.
+We include the complex-symmetric case as part of \cref{alg:MINRES}.
+We note that although the bulk of \cref{alg:MINRES} is given for the Hermitian case, the particular modifications needed for complex-symmetric settings are highlighted on the right column of \cref{alg:MINRES}.
+Further details regarding the construction of MINRES iterations in this case are given in \cref{app:CSMINRES}.